 Item Function Сору Copies the selected command Cut Copies and then deletes the selected command Edit Opens the edit window for the selected command Paste Pastes a cut or copied command into the selected command address Change Command Type Changes the selected command to a different command type Jump To Jumps to a specific Address command or Label command Reflect Flips the selected commands along the X or Y axis, thus creating a mirror image.
 An example is provided below.
+Laser (laser systems only) MoveTo moves the laser to the specified coordinates.
+Auto Program Z moves the laser to the specified coordinates, measures the Z height at that position, and, based on the result, adjusts all Z height values in the program accordingly.
 Rotate Angle Rotates the selected commands by a specified number of degrees.
 An example is provided below.